jihel-em/VV-ESIR-TP2/exercises/no-getter.md

 # No getter!

-With the help of JavaParser implement a program that obtains the private fields of public classes that have no public getter in a Java project.
+With the help of JavaParser implement a program that obtains the private fields of public classes that has no public getter in a Java project.

 A field has a public getter if, in the same class, there is a public method that simply returns the value of the field and whose name is `get<name-of-the-field>`.